Ready right now? Click here to set up the required in-person appointment with Undergraduate Advisor Gilberto Blasini.

 Selecting a major advisor will be easy for you if you have already encountered a faculty member whom you like and respect, and with whom you feel comfortable.
-If you have not yet met a professor that you would want as an advisor, you will have the opportunity to discuss with the Associate Chair your particular requirements and needs.
+If you have not yet met a professor that you would want as an advisor, you will have the opportunity to discuss with the Associate Chair your particular requirements and needs, or discuss these with your Track Coordinator.
 For example, you will want to decide if gender is a factor for you, or age, or ethnicity, for it is important that you feel at ease with your advisor, able to discuss with him/her any problems that arise or particularities of your hopes and aspirations.
 The English Department is an extremely diverse group, so it is quite probable that an appropriate fit between you and a faculty member can be found.

 You should plan to meet with your advisor once a semester, before registering for classes, to talk over your progress in the major and your plans for future classes.
 (If you should forget the name, phone number, or e-mail address of your advisor, simply contact the Associate Chair for Undergraduate Studies.)

 A good sequence for majors and minors would be this:

 - first see what courses you need to fulfill specific requirements and which of those are being offered in the upcoming semester.